Updated: Oct 13, 2020

 Consider alternative locations for interviewing that promote feelings of neutrality and trust (meet the victim at a location where they feel safe).

-In sum, experiences like sexual victimization or childhood abuse are highly traumatic and fractured memories of these painful events can hide subconsciously within the brain.
-With trauma-informed investigative approaches, empowerment, psychological support, and rehabilitation, victims can heal from the psychological outcomes and support law enforcement efforts.
-Trauma-informed victim engagement strategies also promotes victim safety, which encourages victims to trust and support law enforcement throughout the criminal justice process.
+In sum, with trauma-informed investigative approaches, empowerment, psychological support, and rehabilitation, victims can heal from the psychological outcomes and support law enforcement efforts.
+Trauma-informed victim engagement strategies also promotes victim safety, which encourages victims to trust and support law enforcement efforts throughout the criminal justice process.

 NCVC’s training and technical assistance team is happy to provide your agency or organization with more information on our in-person and virtual training's, workshops, and related events on trauma, victimization, and crime reduction.
 Click here to see our current training areas, and click here to send us a message.

 Feel free to like and comment below to continue the conversation on trauma, memory, and victimization!